Dishant27/linkedin-mcp-server/README.md

 ## 🚀 Project Background

-**LinkedInMCP** is an innovative Model Context Protocol (MCP) server developed by Dishant Kumar, designed to transform how developers interact with LinkedIn's API.
+**LinkedInMCP** is an innovative Model Context Protocol (MCP) server designed to transform how developers interact with LinkedIn's API.
 Born from the need for more flexible and powerful LinkedIn data integration, this project provides a robust, extensible framework for advanced LinkedIn data retrieval and interaction.

-## 🌟 Creator's Vision
+## 🌟 Project Vision

-As a data enthusiast and software engineer, I (Dishant Kumar) recognized the limitations of traditional LinkedIn API approaches. **LinkedInMCP** is my solution to create a more intelligent, context-aware method of working with professional network data.
+Recognizing the limitations of traditional LinkedIn API approaches, **LinkedInMCP** is a solution to create a more intelligent, context-aware method of working with professional network data.

 ## ✨ Key Innovations